perkeep/perkeep/CONTRIBUTING.md

     $ devcam test

-You can use your usual git workflow to commit your changes, but for each change to be reviewed you should merge your commits into one before submitting to gerrit for review.
+You can use your usual git workflow to commit your changes, but for each change to be reviewed you should merge your commits into one before sending a GitHub Pull Request for review.

 ## Commit Messages